-- addressing the Council during the Public Forum at Council meetings - responding to policies and plans placed on public exhibition - making representations to Councillors - discussing issues with Council Officers - participating on certain Council Committees/Working Parties - through surveys and interviews - by attending forums, seminars, workshops and public meetings - through neighbour notification procedures
+- addressing the Council during the Public Forum at Council meetings - responding to policies and plans placed on public exhibition - making representations to Councillors - · discussing issues with Council Officers - participating on certain Council Committees/Working Parties - through surveys and interviews - by attending forums, seminars, workshops and public meetings - through neighbour notification procedures

-Bayside Council's Regular Council Meetings are held on the second Wednesday of the month.
+Bayside Council's regular Council Meetings are held on the second Wednesday of the month.
 There is no Council Meeting held in January.
-These meetings and the Bayside

-Local Planning Panel are open to the public.
+These meetings and the Bayside Local Planning Panel are open to the public.
 Advisory Committee and Working Party meetings minutes are also determined at these meetings.
-All agendas and minutes of the Ordinary Council Meetings, Advisory Committee meetings and Working Party meetings are available via Bayside Council's website, libraries and Customer Service Centre.
-Click here to access agendas and minutes on Council's website.
+All Agendas and Minutes of the Ordinary Council Meetings, Advisory Committee meetings and Working Party meetings are available via Bayside Council's website, libraries and Customer Service Centres.